OrangeKami/BontanicMarket/README.md

 * DevOps: Git, GitHub, VS Code, Webpacker, Bundle, Yarn and Balsamiq
 <br>
 ## R12	User stories for your app:
-As a user when you singed in, you can buy and sell plants items on market. we will discuuse this into two parts:

 ***As a Seller***